gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-09-early-computer-art-by-barbara-nessim.md

 [![PNG](https://cdn.gingerbeardman.com/images/posts/barbara-nissim-byte-1984-09-image-thumbnails.png)](#scans)

 They were drawn during a residency at Time Life in NYC, simply because that was the easiest way Barbara could gain access to a colour computer with these capabilities: a Norpak IPS-2 Videotex (NAPLPS/Telidon) system, running on a PDP-11/03.
-This offered 6 drawing modes (arc, rectangle, circle, line, dot and polygon) and 12 colours plus black and white.
+This offered 6 drawing modes (arc, rectangle, circle, line, dot and polygon) and 12 colours, of which half where shades of grey, plus black and white.
 That equates to a computer system roughly equivalent to an Apple II running a rudimentary graphics application, in fact you could get an add-on card for the Apple II to give it full [Norpak Telidon capabilities](https://wiki.preterhuman.net/Norpak_Telidon_Graphics_System).
 The main benefit of the Norpak IPS-2 computer system was that it had pen/stylus input.
 Interestingly whilst using this software mistakes could not be corrected, which I guess means there was no "undo" or "delete".

 My first thought was "such cool pixel art!" but a little bit more reading shows that they are actually vector illustrations.
 [NAPLPS](https://en.wikipedia.org/wiki/NAPLPS) is an early graphics format which could [represent both text and vector graphics](https://archive.org/details/telidonbook0000unse/page/116/mode/2up) with all coordinates and other properties - such as size, fill pattern, density - encoded as ASCII for easy transmission.
 It was [designed to display information on TVs](https://www.friendsofcrc.ca/Projects/Telidon/Telidon.html), and also used for display on terminals, in BBS software, and on the [Prodigy online service](https://en.wikipedia.org/wiki/Prodigy_(online_service)).
 Readers from around the world might be more familiar with Teletext, which is a close relative of Videotex.